Unofficial results show W.Va. voter turnout could be highest in state’s history

 HD Media asked the Secretary of State’s Office for information about the last time West Virginia set a record for voter turnout, but no representative from the office responded to the request Thursday.

-Of the 793,088 votes that were recorded this election cycle, just less than half of them were cast on Election Day.
+Of the 793,088 votes recorded this election cycle, just less than half of them were cast on Election Day.
 The 394,769 ballots from Election Day that had been counted so far account for 49.7% of the total ballots cast.
-Another 255,406 ballots, or 32.2% of the vote total so far, were cast during the 10-day early voting period in West Virginia, which took place from Oct.
+Another 255,406 ballots, or 32.2% of the vote total so far, were cast during the 10-day early-voting period in West Virginia, which took place from Oct.
 21-31.

 So far, 142,913 absentee ballots have been returned to county clerks and reported to the Secretary of State’s Office, accounting for 18% of the ballots cast so far.